Last Updated: September 4, 2023 by Flora Gibbins

 These peaceful fish are also skittish and get easily scared by sudden movements in the tank.
 You can help them stay calm by reducing sudden motions, keeping their tank dimly lit, and adding floating plants to their tank.

-Sometimes, neon tetra fish are classified as fin nippers.
+Sometimes, Neon Tetra fish are classified as fin nippers.
 This is because they are fascinated by fish species with long, flowing fins.
-It is not unusual to find a group of neons harassing a betta fish or guppy.
+It is not unusual to find a group of Neon Tetras harassing a Guppy or a Betta fish.

-The general rule of keeping neon tetras is to provide one gallon of water for every inch of the fish.
-Neons tetra fish thrive in schools of at least six neons.
-Each neon may grow to 1.5 inches.
-This means that the minimum tank for neon tetras is 10 gallons.
+The general rule of keeping Neon Tetras is to provide one gallon of water for every inch of the fish.
+Neons thrive in schools of at least six fish, each of which may grow to 1.5 inches.
+So even for these small Tetras, a 5-gallon tank would be tight.
+This means that the minimum tank for Neon Tetras is 10 gallons.

-Even a 10-gallon tank can become crowded for six neon tetras because they need room for their schooling behavior.
+Even a 10-gallon tank can become crowded for six Neon Tetras because they need room for their schooling behavior.
 Besides, they love a planted tank, and you may need to add tank decorations.
-Therefore, it would be best to get a 20-gallon tank or bigger.
+Therefore, it would be best to get a larger tank, like 20-gallon tank or bigger.

 Since these schooling fish are mid-column dwellers, we recommend getting a taller tank.
 The extra room will facilitate their graceful swimming movements.